input-output-hk/mithril/docs/devbook/bump-versions/README.md

-# Upgrade the crates and openapi versions before merging a pull request
+# Bump the crates, js packages, and openapi versions before merging a pull request

 ## Introduction

-This devbook provides a script that allows to automatically upgrade the crates and Open API versions in the project.
+This devbook provides a script that allows to automatically bump the crates, js packages, and Open API versions in the project.

-Only the crates and Open API specifications with changes on the branch compared to `origin/main` are upgraded.
+Only the crates, js packages, and Open API specifications with changes on the branch compared to `origin/main` are bumped.

 ## Prerequisites